 David: Now Facebook has changed quite a bit in the last couple of years and some of those changes haven’t been great for ecommerce stores.
 It’s gotten more expensive to advertise.
 There’s more competition than ever.
 But Facebook also introduced some algorithm changes that theoretically impacted the reach of businesses like yours, businesses that thrive on community and organic engagement.
 The idea, according to Facebook, was that they wanted people to see more posts from family and friends, which they like to call “time well spent” instead of stuff from brands.
 And so I’m curious if you felt the effects of those changes, and if so, how you went about getting around those?

 Aubrey: We definitely have.
 I think one of the things we noticed makes the biggest difference is organic engagement.
+Having a Facebook group has been tremendously helpful for our business.
 We’ll make a post in our Facebook group, you know those silly little “name your favorite coffee drink” or just a silly little one word answer type thing and we’ll put those in the post every now and then and just start getting a conversation going.
 It has nothing to do with selling, it has nothing to with…

 Mandie: People just love to give their opinions.